 - Currently active, lawful, and have all necessary and required licenses and registrations;

-- In good standing as of the date of Submission and must remain so through the end of the Notification Period;
+- In good standing with the requirements of applicable legislation as of the date of submission and must remain so through the end of the notification period;

 The following are excluded:

 - Business owner or an investor in the business is a previous or current employee of Alberta Central, any cooperatives under Alberta Central or any joint ventures of Alberta Central;

 - Business is in any way affiliated with a credit union as a vendor or supplier;